Disclosure/ Privacy Policy

 Some of our advertisers occasionally serve you cookies as well.
 We do not have control over cookies placed by advertisers.
 We may use advertising service vendors to help present advertisements on the website.
 These vendors may use cookies, web beacons, or similar technologies to serve you advertisements tailored to interests you have shown by browsing on this and other sites you have visited, to determine whether you have seen a particular advertisement before and to avoid sending you duplicate advertisements.
 In doing so, these vendors may collect non-personal data such as your browser type, your operating system, Web pages visited, time of visits, content viewed, ads viewed, and other clickstream data.
 The use of cookies, web beacons, or similar technologies by these advertising service vendors is subject to their own privacy policies, not ours, and Service Provider disclaims all liability in connection therewith.

-Beginning February 7, 2025, Family Around the Table will be affiliated with CMI Marketing, Inc., d/b/a Raptive (“Raptive”) for the purposes of placing advertising on the Site, and Raptive will collect and use certain data for advertising purposes.
-To learn more about Raptive’s data usage, click here: https://raptive.com/creator-advertising-privacy-statement/
+CMI Marketing, Inc., d/b/a Raptive (“Raptive”) is a service provider of this Site for the purposes of placing advertising on the Site, and Raptive will collect and use certain data for advertising purposes.
+To learn more about Raptive’s data usage, click here: https://raptive.com/creator-advertising-privacy-statement

 Newsletters